Harnessing Reasoning Trajectories for Hallucination Detection via Answer-agreement Representation Shaping: Experiments

 Overall, \model achieves the strongest performance across all embedding-based detectors.
 Unlike deletion or masking which often disrupt trace format and coherence in ways that are weakly coupled to answer validity and can introduce spurious cues, our latent perturbations operate directly on the trace boundary, producing counterfactual answers that hold both diversity and relevance.
 Paraphrasing performs particularly poorly, suggesting that simple rewrites can dilute hallucination-discriminative signals in the produced counterfactual answers, and thus are less useful for representation shaping.
 In contrast, latent noise injection yields reliable answer agreement/disagreement while minimally altering trace surface form, leading to a more faithful stability signal and substantially improved downstream detection.

-\textbf{How does the intervention position affect performance?} Moving forward, we further investigate the impact of the position where intervention is applied on overall performance using Qwen3-8B.
+\paragraph{How does the intervention position affect performance?} Moving forward, we further investigate the impact of the position where intervention is applied on overall performance using Qwen3-8B.
 In Figure~\ref{fig:four_horizontal} (a), we present the effect of the relative position within the trajectory and answer where the intervention is applied.
 We find that intervening at the trajectory boundary yields the best performance.
 Intervention applied too early destabilizes the entire trajectory and reduce the proportion of agreeing answers.
 Intervening in mid-answer can be constrained by earlier answer tokens, leading to less diverse samples.
 This finding empirically validates our design choice of latent intervention (Section~\ref{sec:method1}).
+Additional ablations on interventions within the trace boundary region (e.g., last token vs. last 1\%/2\% tokens) are provided in Appendix~\ref{appdx:ablation}, and sensitivity analyses on perturbation design are reported in Appendix~\ref{app:sensitivity-perturbation}.

-\textbf{Effect of the intervention strength.} To better understand the characteristics of latent intervention, we vary the intervention strength $\sigma \in \{1.00,1.05,1.75,2.45,2.50\}$ and analyze its effect on the performance, as demonstrated in Figure~\ref{fig:four_horizontal} (b).
+\paragraph{Effect of the intervention strength.} To better understand the characteristics of latent intervention, we vary the intervention strength $\sigma \in \{1.00,1.05,1.75,2.45,2.50\}$ and analyze its effect on the performance, as demonstrated in Figure~\ref{fig:four_horizontal} (b).
 The results show that performance improves with the moderate intervention strength (\emph{e.g.}, $\sigma=1.75$), but declines as $\sigma$ increases further.
 Weak intervention fails to generate sufficiently informative disagreeing answers, while overly strong intervention introduces much easier counterfactual samples, resulting in suboptimal performance.
 We provide corresponding textual answers in Appendix~\ref{sec:text-exam-sigma-app}.